Is Nike sustainable? Focusing on a brighter future

 From switching SF6 gas in its Air Max to nitrogen to the recycled Space Hippie trainers, sustainability and innovation have been linked together to unlock success for Nike.

-Nike’s realised it can’t wait for sustainable solutions — it must create them.
+Nike realised it couldn’t wait for sustainable solutions — it had to create them.

-On top of this, Nike pledges to use only renewable energy sources and is exploring collaboration as a route to sustainability.
-Most notably, they’ve become a member of the Sustainable Apparel Coalition, which focuses on creating transformative change throughout the fashion industry.
+Nike pledges to use only renewable energy sources and is exploring collaboration as a route to sustainability.

-Recycling programmes are some of the most effective ways of reducing waste, as it involves the whole supply chain, including the end consumer.
+Recycling programmes are some of the most effective ways of reducing waste, as they involve the whole supply chain, including the end consumer.
 Incentivising consumers to recycle their products with the original manufacturer can close the loop in the fashion supply chain.

 This might explain why Nike has launched a recycling and donation programme to help them reach their sustainability targets.